-5.5 Green Production
+5.5 Green production

 Respondent 4 said, 'our company [has invested] in [improving] production processes and renewable sources.
 For example, our company invested [in] generating electricity from solar, wind and municipal waste [sources].
 It will minimise the usage of those manufacturing technologies [for] which consistent electric supply is required.
 Thus, the focus of our company is on installing industry 4.0 technologies, which are [environmentally friendly] and protect [the] environment from pollution'.
-At present, the focus of some Saudi organisations has been on the usage of industry 4.0 technologies help design green products and create the best recycling activities.
-Respondent 6 said, 'at present, the Saudi government is working on environmental legislation to ensure that such technologies are installed and used by the organisations that are [strictly following] ISO practices and ensure that [energy optimisation] takes place and there is [less] air pollution'.
+At present, the focus of some Saudi organisations has been on the usage of industry 4.0 technologies.
+These consume fewer resources and are environmentally friendly.
+Such technologies help design green products and create the best recycling activities.
+Respondent 6 said, 'at present, the Saudi government is working on environmental legislation to ensure that such technologies are installed and used by the organisations that are [strictly following] ISO practices and ensure that [energy optimisation] takes place and there is [less] air pollution'